 The reason I decided to start Le Soleil preschool is, well, there are numerous reasons.
 First of all, there’s a larger than you would expect French-speaking community here in Boise.
 We have a lot of refugees that come from French-speaking countries in Africa and elsewhere.
 As well as a lot of people from France, Switzerland, that move here that speak French.
 I want to help support that community.

-What advice do you have for incoming perspective Foreign Language students?
+What advice do you have for incoming perspective World Language students?

 Anything else you’d like to share?